ladjs/superagent/docs/index.md

      request.post('/user')
        .accept('png')

+### Facebook and Accept JSON

+If you are calling Facebook's API, be sure to send an `Accept: application/json` header in your request.
+If you don't do this, Facebook will respond with `Content-Type: text/javascript; charset=UTF-8`, which SuperAgent will not parse and thus `res.body` will be undefined.
+You can do this with either `req.accept('json')` or `req.header('Accept', 'application/json')`.
+See [issue 1078](https://github.com/visionmedia/superagent/issues/1078) for details.

 ## Query strings

   `res.query(obj)` is a method which may be used to build up a query-string.
 For example populating `?format=json&dest=/login` on a `POST`: